 Rebuilding a life with chronic illness

-The grief of loss of health can often be overlooked.
+The grief of the loss of health can often be overlooked.
 But it is important to acknowledge and grieve for the things that you have lost as a result.
-People can lose really large parts of their life through ill health such as independence, jobs, friends etc. Coming to the acceptance that your life will never be the same again can give you the opportunity to reflect on what is really important to you.
+People can lose really large parts of their life through ill health, such as independence, jobs and friends.
+Coming to the acceptance that your life will never be the same again can give you the opportunity to reflect on what is really important to you.

 There is a lot you can do for yourself.
 Developing good self-care and taking a proactive role in your treatment may help you feel more in control of managing your condition.
 Following a healthy diet, getting enough sleep, knowing when to rest and finding out what exercise is accessible to you are all positive steps towards rebuilding your life.